wildgracevideo/wildgracevideo-website/content/home/home.md

   video: https://content.wildgracevideo.com/videos/HomePage/2024WebsiteReel/2024WebsiteReel.mpd
   publicationDate: 2024-02-28T22:13:00.000Z
 pageTitle: YOUR VIDEO CONTENT PARTNER FOR OUTDOOR, TRAVEL, AND ADVENTURE BRANDS.
+pageTagline: Wild Grace Video is a Denver-based video production company specializing in creating video and photo content for outdoor, travel, and adventure brands.
+We're here for the brands that embrace dreamy escapes and wild adventures—those that confidently stand out and stay true to who they are.
+They're bold, inspiring, and refreshingly different.
 visitPortfolioFile:
   file: https://content.wildgracevideo.com/images/HomePage/WildGraceVideo_1.jpg
   publicationDate: 2025-03-15T21:25:00.000Z
   seoTitle: TODO
   seoDescription: TODO
+testimonialQuotes:
+  - quote: Carly was so great to work with!
+She listened to every detail I wanted to be included, and took creative responsibility during the shoots to ensure she had everything she needed.
+    author: Lauren Klein, Genesee Nutrition
+  - quote: Carly has great energy and enthusiasm, combined with maturity, knowledge and skill in her field of work.
+The final product was very impressive and exceeded our expectations.
+    author: Nathan Baller, Abode Outside
 videoHighlight:
   title: Inspire exploration for your customers
   videos: